Heather Mack’s daughter should live with me, murdered mom’s friend says in revealing new court filing

 Mirabelli tells Sneed: “Our client is an amazing woman who will provide a positive environment at a time when a child needs it most.”

-Curtain calls: “Sons of Hollywood” now being showcased at the Windy City Playhouse is not only getting snagging nice reviews, but the play based in film’s silent movie days also features actor Abby Lee, a New Trier High School Lagniappe alum … Saturdays birthdays: Actor Jeff Daniels, 67; Singer Seal, 59; Benicio del Toro, 55; Haylie Duff, 37. … Sunday birthdays: Retired basketball player Charles Barkley, 59; Baseball player Justin Verlander, 39, and Ivana Trump, 73.
+Curtain calls: “Sons of Hollywood” now being showcased at the Windy City Playhouse is not only snagging nice reviews, but the play based in film’s silent movie days also features actor Abby Lee, a New Trier High School Lagniappe alum … Saturdays birthdays: actor Jeff Daniels, 67; singer Seal, 59; Benicio del Toro, 55, Haylie Duff, 37. … Sunday birthdays: retired basketball player Charles Barkley, 59; baseball player Justin Verlander, 39, and Ivana Trump, 73.